 If someone you loved died because of another person or entity's negligence, a wrongful death lawsuit can hold the responsible party accountable for their actions and help protect your family's financial future.

-At the Law Offices of Shane Smith, our Kentucky attorneys are dedicated to helping families get the compensation and justice they deserve after the negligence-related death of a loved one.
+At Shane Smith Law, our Kentucky attorneys are dedicated to helping families get the compensation and justice they deserve after the negligence-related death of a loved one.
 Do you have questions about a wrongful death claim?
 Contact us today to request a free initial case consultation and someone from our office will respond within 24 hours to schedule your appointment.